asgaardlab/canvas-visual-bugs-testbed/README.md

 - download the data from [Zenodo](https://zenodo.org/record/6950640)

 ## Features
-- Collect snapshots from a [PixiJS](https://github.com/pixijs/pixijs) applications application; snapshots contain a screenshot paired with a scene graph
+- Collect snapshots from a [PixiJS](https://github.com/pixijs/pixijs) application; snapshots contain a screenshot paired with a scene graph
 - Perform automatic visual comparisons between oracles (generated during the test) and the objects rendered to the \<canvas\>
 - Supports automated test scripts written with [Playwright](https://playwright.dev/) in [TypeScript](https://www.typescriptlang.org/)